 Verity offers free, confidential services for survivors of Military Sexual Trauma (MST) who are residents of Sonoma County.

 MST is a term defined in the Department of Veteran Affairs as trauma resulting from any sexual assault or repeated sexual harassment while in the military.
-Through a grant from the Sonoma County Department of Human Services, Verity is able to provide veterans, as well as men and women currently serving in the military, free resources that include a support group for female survivors, a support group for male survivors, counseling, and advocacy.
+Thanks to funding from the Sonoma County Department of Human Services, Verity is able to provide veterans, as well as people currently serving in the military, free resources that include counseling and advocacy.

 Lead Clinician and Counselor

 (707) 545-7270, x 19